yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 >    - *"Flag mitochondrial features?"*: {% icon galaxy-toggle %} `Yes` - note, this will auto-fill a bunch of acronyms for searching in the GTF for mitochondrial associated genes.
 This is good!
 >    - *"Filter the cDNA file to match the annotations?"*: {% icon galaxy-toggle %} `No` - we don't need to, we're done with the FASTA!
 >
-> 2. Check that the output file type is `tabular`.
-If not, change the file type by clicking the 'Edit attributes'{% icon galaxy-pencil %} on the dataset in the history (as if you were renaming the file.)
-Then click `Datatypes` and type in `tabular`.
-Click `Change datatype`.)
+>    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="tabular" %}
 >
 > 3. Rename {% icon galaxy-pencil %} the annotation table to `Gene_Information`
 >
 {: .hands_on}

-Inspect {% icon galaxy-eye %} the **Gene Information** object in the history.
-Now you have made a new key for gene_id, with gene name and a column of mitochondrial information (false = not mitochondrial, true = mitochondrial).
-We need to add this information into the salmonKallistoMtxTo10x output 'Gene table'.
-But we need to keep 'Gene table' in the same order, since it is referenced in the 'Matrix table' by row.
+Inspect {% icon galaxy-eye %} the {% icon param-file %} `Gene_Information` object in the history.
+You have made a new key for gene_id, with gene name and a column of mitochondrial information (false = not mitochondrial, true = mitochondrial).
+We need to add this information into the {% icon param-file %} salmonKallistoMtxTo10x output `Gene_table`.
+But we need to keep `Gene_table` in the same order, since it is referenced in the `Matrix_table` by row.

 > <hands-on-title>Combine MTX Gene Table with Gene Information</hands-on-title>
 >